Last Updated on November 10, 2020 by Camilla Gill

 This guide is a culmination of all my secret tips and hacks that I’ve learnt over the years, so that you too can start winning jobs on Upwork and make money online!

-As well as writing this free guide, I’ve also created a FREE template for you to download and use for your own Upwork proposals.
+As well as writing this free guide, I’ve also created the Best FREE Upwork Cover Letter template for you to download and use for your own Upwork proposals.

 This is the same killer template that I used to write Upwork cover letters for Virtual Assistant jobs that I WON charging $25/hour!